St. Paul Evangelical Lutheran School Wellness Policy

 - Drinking water will be available to all students throughout the school day, and including during mealtimes.

-- Students are allow at least 10 minutes to eat breakfast and at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated.
+- Students are allowed at least 10 minutes to eat breakfast and at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated.

 - Lunch is before the recess period.